 FDA grants emergency use authorization for Moderna and Johnson & Johnson's COVID vaccine booster shots

-Like with Pfizer's vaccine, the FDA is authorizing a third Moderna shot for all seniors first vaccinated at least six months ago.
-Other adults at high risk of exposure or severe COVID-19 will also be eligible for booster shots under the FDA's decision.
+Like with Pfizer's vaccine, the FDA is authorizing a third Moderna shot for many adults vaccinated at least six months ago.
+Those eligible for the booster shot include all seniors 65 and older, adults who are at "high risk of severe COVID-19" and adults with frequent exposure to the virus because of where they live or work.

 Regulators are also allowing all 15 million adult recipients of Johnson & Johnson's COVID-19 vaccine to receive a second dose at least two months after they were first vaccinated, regardless of their personal risk.
 Ahead of the decision, the FDA's scientists had said that the highest estimates of vaccine effectiveness from the single-shot vaccine were "consistently less" than from Pfizer or Moderna.